 On the next screen, we have a few options:

-- Profile: The video and audio format and the video resolution.
+• Profile: The video and audio format and the video resolution.
 For best results, go to the video properties to find the video resolution (the above video shows how to do it).
-Simply right-click on the video and click on properties.
+Right-click on the video and click on properties.
 From the top, click on the Details tab.
 Scroll down to see frame width and height options.
-If the height is 720p, then choose 720p, and for 1080p, select 1080p.
+If the height is 720p, choose 720p, and for 1080p, select 1080p.

-There are a few quick profiles to choose from, but if you want the advanced options, click on the gear icon to the next.
+There are a few quick profiles, but if you want the advanced options, click on the gear icon.

 Smart TVs support formats such as MP4, MKV, WMV, etc., but in the profile menu, we see different names.
 Select “Video for MPEG4”, which converts into the MP4 format.